ManzoorElahi/Drugbank-Classification/README.md

 ### Models

-SKLearn SVC, Keras NN and XGBoost are used the classification.
+SKLearn SVC, Keras NN and XGBoost are used for the classification.

 ### Python Code